duplisea/gslea/README.md

 Running the update script
 -------------------------

-The update script is XXXX which is run from R. It makes system calls to the working directory you set.
+The update script is XXXX (I will make a vignette on this including the data but I have not done this yet) which is run from R. It makes system calls to the working directory you set.
 That working directory can be anywhere on your machine and you need to make sure there are sub-directories of that which are named by the data provider.
 So Peter Galbraith has supplied the physical oceanographic data and therefore the subdirectory is called galbraith.
 His raw .dat files are located there.
 These are text files of a sort that Peter extracts with commented (\#) header lines describing the data and finishing with the data itself.
 Marjolaine Blais has supplied the chemical, planktonic and phenological variables is various forms.
 The subdirectory blais also has subdirectories for zooplankton, oxygen, pH etc. Aside from the data itself, the two other tables need to be imported into R. These sheets in an excel file describing the data.
 At first I was pulling this information from the headers but there were a lot of differences and this was creating very one-off fragile scripts that I knew would likely break on each update.
 Therefore, the excel sheets have been created to keep this information.
 You will need to edit them in excel.
 The good thing is that all you will have to alter for a simple update is the extraction date.
 If you add new variables though, you will need to add a new line with all the information about that variable.

 If this is all in order on your machine, you just need to run the update script in the R command line.
 The script will manipulate the data and